nkvenom/cloudev-audionotes-final/README.md

 }
 ```

-* `UpdateNote` - should update a Note item created by a current user.
+* `UpdateNote` - update a Note item created by the current user.
 A shape of data send by a client application to this function can be found in the `UpdateNoteRequest.ts` file

 It receives an object that contains three fields that can be updated in a Note item: